bkuhn/talks/FOSSCON-2012/nonprofit.markdown

 + April 2010: Matt asked if Conservancy to handle donations to fund his Mercurial work.

-+ Drafted up a proposal.
++ Conservancy drafted a proposal.

-+ Matt's been fully funded by donors through Conservancy since then.
++ Matt's was fully funded by donors 2010-04 through 2012-06.

 # Conservancy Success: PyPy

 + PyPy has launched three initiaties to fund specific projects in PyPy.

-+ Py3k and Numpy have each individually raised nearly $42,000.
++ Py3k and Numpy have each individually raised $42,000.

-+ Developers have already begun the Py3k and Numpy work.
++ Software Transactional Memory has raised $21,500.

-+ Stackless Transactional Memory fundraising campaign was launched this week.
++ Conservancy is funding four developers.

 # More Info / Talk License